browserup/browsermob-proxy-rb/README.md

 The only compatibility exception is the deprecated legacy API.

-This release should work with the binar for either the BrowserUp Proxy, or the BrowserMob Proxy.
+This release should work with the binary for either the BrowserUp Proxy, or the BrowserMob Proxy.

 How to use with selenium-webdriver
 ----------------------------------